yiisoft/form-model/docs/guide/en/displaying-fields.md

 $factory->text('login', 'john');
 ```

-or override the theme property via class inheritance (supported by helper):
+Or you can override the theme property via class inheritance (supported by helper):

 ```php
 use Yiisoft\Form\PureField\Field;